27 February 2026

 One US firm did something different.
 On a project page, they included thermal imaging showing measurable cooling effects from their planting design.
 That’s not a pretty picture.
 That’s proof of performance.
 The most valuable outcomes of landscape architecture are often the ones you can’t photograph: stormwater capacity, microclimate improvement, biodiversity gains.
 If your project pages are photos only, you’re leaving your strongest evidence off the table.

-The fix: treat each project page as a short case study.
+Add filters by project type so visitors can find relevant work in seconds.
+Then treat each project page as a short case study.
 The brief, the constraints, the approach, what was delivered.
 The firm whose projects read as stories, not slideshows, is the one that gets the call.

 3. What happens if I hire you?